Analytical cell size distribution: lineage-population bias and parameter inference: Asymptotic behavior for general partitioning kernel

 \section{Asymptotic behavior for general partitioning kernel}

-In this section, we seek large-size and small-size asymptotic solutions to \cref{eq_lin_full} for general kernels $b$.
-We shall see that the tails of the distributions only depend on the behavior of the division rate, growth rate and partitioning kernel at large and small sizes \cite{balague_fine_2013}.
-Therefore, the following results apply to cells obeying more complex growth laws than in the previous section.
+In this section, we seek large-size and small-size asymptotic solutions to \cref{eq_lin_full} for deterministic single cell growth ($D(x)=0$) and general partitioning kernels $b$.
+We shall see that the tails of the lineage distribution only depend on the behavior of the division rate, growth rate and partitioning kernel at large and small sizes, like what happens for the population distribution \cite{balague_fine_2013}.
+Therefore, the results of this section apply to cells obeying more complex growth laws than in the previous section.

 For example, fission yeasts have been observed to follow piece-wise growing patterns \cite{horvath_cell_2013,pesti_cell_2021}, either bi-linear or bi-exponential during the elongation phase.
-The bacterium Corynebacterium glutamicum exhibits asymptotically linear growth \cite{messelink_single-cell_2021}, unlike most bacteria.
+Also, the bacterium Corynebacterium glutamicum exhibits asymptotically linear growth \cite{messelink_single-cell_2021}, unlike most bacteria.
 In these examples, the growth phases are dictated by the age of the cell, but in size-controlled populations, large (resp. small) cells are on average old (resp. young) cells so that the growth rate at large (resp. small) age is also the growth rate at large (resp. small) size.
-Moreover, E. Coli has also be shown to deviate from exponential growth for large and small sizes \cite{robert_division_2014}.
+Moreover, E. coli has also be shown to deviate from exponential growth for large and small sizes \cite{robert_division_2014}.